lookfirst/mui-rff/README.md

 You might encounter this error if you do not do this:

 `Error: Can not find utils in context.
 It looks like you forgot to wrap your component in LocalizationProvider, or pass dateAdapter prop directly.`

+## From 5.2.0 to 5.3.0

+In their infinite wisdom, [MUI decided to move the DatePickers to another project](https://mui.com/x/react-date-pickers/migration-lab/).
+So, I've migrated the imports.
+Since you import mui-rff and not MUI directly, this shouldn't have an effect on you, but I'm going to note it here in the upgrade log.

+Please note, I tried to upgrade to React 18 and it broke all the tests.
+So that is something I'm going to have to investigate in the future ([or someone can help out with this](https://github.com/lookfirst/mui-rff/issues/714)).

 # Components